...

 The result

-We restructured the interface into clear "zones of work," cutting average call times by five minutes per patient interaction.
+We restructured the interface into clear "zones of work," reducing reliance on scrolling and making key information easier to find and act on.
+This reduced average call times by five minutes per patient interaction.
 That freed each coordinator to reach at least two more patients per day— a significant efficiency gain in a resource-strained call center.

 Image of an affinity diagram depicting trends all user feedback

-Used FullStory click tracking to pinpoint repetitive scrolling, underused features, and wasted time.
-Paired data patterns with follow-up interviews to uncover the “why” behind behaviors.
+Used FullStory click tracking to identify repetitive scrolling, underused features, and inefficiencies in how users navigated the interface.
+Paired behavioral data with follow-up interviews to understand the underlying causes.

 bar graphs depicting user clicks on side navigation by quantity of clicks and by segment

-Ran System Usability Scale surveys before and after updates to measure usability perceptions across roles, tenure, and bilingual segments.
+Ran System Usability Scale (SUS) surveys before and after updates to measure improvements in usability across roles, tenure levels, and bilingual users, validating the impact of design changes.

 chart depicting average SUS score of different user cohorts